 The Milton Santa Claus Parade would not be possible without the numerous dedicated volunteers who donate their time and expertise!
 The Committee is always looking for new volunteers for a wide range of positions.
 These opportunities are great for high school students looking to earn their required community hours or for those looking to meet their neighbours and be involved in their community.

-- The Parade is on Sunday November 18th along Main Street, starting at Scott Blvd to the GO station.
+- The Parade is on Sunday November 18th along Main Street, starting at Whitmer St. to the GO station.
 All volunteers will gather at the meeting place no later than 12:00pm (noon) where attendance will be taken and jobs will be assigned.

 - High school students requiring letters confirming their volunteer hours will receive them at the end of the parade.